JihyoKim00/federated-learning/README.md

 * Topic 1

 <p align="center">
+  <em>Test Accuracy of The Global Model</em>
+  <br></br>
   <img src="./assets/topic1-acc.png" width="563" height="277">
 </p>

 We compare FedAdagrad, FedAdam and FedYogi to FedAvg.
 FedAdam(green) and FedYogi(magenta) yield the better accuracy than FedAvg(blue).
 They also show fast accuracy improvement.
 However, FedAdaGrad(burgundy) is worse than FedAvg.
-We show that the accuracy tendency according to the upda te protocols with MNIST is similar to that of CIFAR-10.
+We show that the accuracy tendency according to the update strategies on MNIST is similar to that of CIFAR-10.

 * Topic 2